 Milwaukee County Zoo penguin habitat groundbreaking, renovation

 MILWAUKEE - Construction begins this week on the renovated Humboldt penguin habitat at the Milwaukee County Zoo.
-To kick off this project, the zoo will host a groundbreaking ceremony on Wednesday morning, March 27.
+To kick off this project, the zoo hosted a groundbreaking ceremony on Wednesday morning, March 27.

 The penguin habitat project is funded in part by a $3.5 million grant through the State of Wisconsin Department of Administration’s Tourism Capital Grant Program that the zoo received in 2023.
 Funding for the program was provided by the State by the American Rescue Plan Act (ARPA) of 2021.